rsuzuki/RepData_PeerAssessment1/PA1_template.md

 ```

 Under the hypothesis that the the probability of having missing data has no
-correlation to the intervals, this is the expected behaviour, as filling them
+correlation to the intervals, this is the expected behavior, as filling them
 with the mean value of the interval should not add bias to the original data.

 ## Are there differences in activity patterns between weekdays and weekends?